smanilov/playground/README.md

-quicksort.c - A naive implementation of QuickSort. const.c - An exploration of the usage of const in C. macros.c - An example of using macros for some basic meta programming.
+quicksort.c - A naive implementation of QuickSort. const.c - An exploration of the usage of const in C. macros.c - An example of using macros for some basic meta programming. image_output.c - An example of a program outputting a ppm image.